tamarin-prover/tamarin-prover/manual/src/005_protocol-specification-rules.md

 #### Automatic Clustering

-An option called "Clustering By Agent" is available among the settings, which, when enabled, automatically sorts by agent.
+An option called "Clustering By Role" is available among the settings, which, when enabled, automatically sorts by role.
 This option is disabled by default.
 It groups all rules with similar names into clusters, taking precedence over manual clustering.
 For example, rules named `Alice_1`, `Alice_2`, `Alice_test_1` and `Bob_1` will be automatically separated into three clusters:

   - A cluster named `Alice` containing rules `Alice_1` and `Alice_2`.
   - A cluster named `Alice_test` containing the rule `Alice_test_1`.
   - A cluster named `Bob` containing the rule `Bob_1`.

 You can activate this option in the settings menu.
-If you opt to manually write the clustering, do not enable this option, as it will cluster independently of the manually written agents.
+If you opt to manually write the clustering, do not enable this option, as it will cluster independently of the manually written roles.

 Look at the example below to see how this would appear in an image: